crest-cassia/oacis_docker/README.md

 - oacis
     - A base image, which consists of OACIS and its prerequisites.
 - oacis\_jupyter
-    - On top of the `base` image, Python and Jupyter environments are installed.
+    - On top of the "base" image, Python and Jupyter environments are installed.

 ## License